 A French style beef stew, but with a little more than the Anglo-Saxon style.

 Strain the marinated meat, keeping the wine.
 Heat half the oil in a large frying pan, then brown the meat in batches.
-When all the meat is browned, pour a little wine into the now-empty frying pan and bubble to release any caramelized bits from the pan.
+When all the meat is browned, pour a little wine into the empty frying pan to release any caramelized bits from the pan.

 Heat the rest of the oil in a large casserole and fry the carrots and chopped onions until they start to color.
 Stir in the flour for 1 min, then add the tomato purée.
 Add the beef and any juices, the wine from the frying pan and the rest of the wine and herbs.
 Season and bring to a simmer.
-Transfer to the oven (200 C) and bake for two hours until the meat is really tender.
-Let cool and serve when temperature is warm.
+Give everything a good stir, then cover.
+Transfer to the oven and bake for 2 hours until the meat is really tender.
+Cool.